WoltLab/docs.woltlab.com/pages/php/api/formBuilder/php_api_form_builder-form_fields.md

 ### `MultipleSelectionFormField`

 `MultipleSelectionFormField` is a form fields that allows the selection of multiple options out of a predefined list of available options.
-The class implements `INullableFormField` and `IFilterableSelectionFormField`.
+The class implements `IFilterableSelectionFormField`, `IImmutableFormField`, and `INullableFormField`.
 If the field is nullable and no option is selected, `null` is returned as the save value.

 ### `RadioButtonFormField`

 `RadioButtonFormField` is a form fields that allows the selection of a single option out of a predefined list of available options using radiobuttons.
-The class implements `ISelectionFormField`.
+The class implements `IImmutableFormField` and `ISelectionFormField`.

 ### `ShowOrderFormField`